 Punch down this dough and divide into two portions.

 On a floured surface, roll out each portion until it’s about half-an-inch thick.
 Cut with a doughnut cutter.
-Cover the cut-0ut dough and let rise in a warm place until (you guessed it!)
-DOUBLED!
-(You can do some crafts, such as knitting or crewel embroidery, while you’re waiting, or possibly, clean a room or three.
-Don’t worry -you’ll have time.)
+Cover the cut-out dough and let rise in a warm place until [you guessed it] doubled.

-Once risen, fry the cut-out doughnuts in deep fat that has been heated to 370 degrees Farenheit, frying each piece 3-4 minutes or until lightly browned, turning over to brown evenly.
+Once risen, fry the cut-out doughnuts in deep fat that has been heated to 370 degrees Fahrenheit, frying each piece 3-4 minutes or until lightly browned, turning over to brown evenly.
 Remove from fat and drain.
-When cool, sprinkle with with powdered or granular sugar!
+When cool, sprinkle with with powdered or granular sugar.
+Then sprinkle some more, just to be safe.